FC Roskilde

 Football Club Roskilde is a Danish professional association football club based in Roskilde, Region Zealand.
-They compete in the Danish 2nd Division in the 2025–26 season, following their relegation.
+They compete in the Danish 2nd Division, the third tier of Danish football.
 They play their home games at Roskilde Idrætspark (also known as 'The Eagles' Nest', after the eagle in the club's logo) which has a capacity of 6,000.

 History

 The club was founded in 2004 as a merger between Roskilde Boldklub 1906, Svogerslev Boldklub and Himmelev-Veddelev Boldklub.

 In the 2013–14 season, while playing in Division 2 (East), FC Roskilde set a new Danish league record for the number of consecutive league wins, with 20 wins in a row.
 The run began with a 2–0 home win against BSV on 22 September 2013 and ended with a 3–1 away win against Nordvest FC on 1 June 2014.
 The run was ended on 9 June 2014 by a 3–1 home defeat to Nykøbing FC.